London Tour Overview and Travel Guide: Advice, Suggestions, Details and Key Insights

 A London tour refers to a structured or self-planned visit to London, the capital of United Kingdom.
 As one of the world’s most visited cities, London combines history, finance, education, art, and modern infrastructure in a single metropolitan space.

 The concept of a “London tour” exists because the city is large, layered, and historically dense.
 Visitors often seek guidance to navigate its districts, transport systems, landmarks, and cultural institutions efficiently.
 The city includes iconic locations such as Big Ben, Tower Bridge, Buckingham Palace, and British Museum, each representing different historical periods and civic functions.
+A travel guide provides structure by helping visitors:

 • Understand transportation zones and routes